ornlabs/AlexaComicSkill/README.md

 > *What is Spider-Man's birthday?*

+> *Who are the Justice League?*

-If you don't name a character in a question, Comic Book Guide will answer for the last character you asked about.
+If you don't name a subject in a question, Comic Book Guide will answer for the last subject you asked about.

 > *Who is Captain America?*